IBMStreams/streamsx.documentation/docs/spl/quick-start/qse-quick-start-guide.markdown

 1. For each stock, calculate the latest average, maximum and minimum ask price.
 1. Verify the calculation
 1. Print the results to `stdout`.
+1. Save the results to a file.

-Here is the application's graph in Streams Studio:
+Here is the application's graph:
 Each operator in the graph corresponds to one of the steps above.

 ![application graph](/streamsx.documentation/images/qse/sampleApp4.gif)